 Play a Hunger Games Version of the Game “Assassin” — To make this game fit your party theme, start by placing all of your weapons, (Nerf guns, toy bow and arrows, squirt guns, etc.) in a central location or “cornucopia.”
 Have players race to the stash of weapons at the start of the game.
 For directions on how to play assassin, click here.
 You could also play Capture the Flag with a Hunger Games twist by having your teams both protect something and steal something to ensure their survival.

 Do District Makovers — In the opening ceremonies of the books, the tributes are made over to represent their districts.
 Put all the district numbers (or at least the main ones) along with what they are known for in a hat.
 Then have each guest pull a district out of the hat.
 Partner up and give each other makeovers to represent the district they pulled.
 Be creative!
-(You might also check out the great assortment of Hunger Games costumes available at Costume Express.)
 Here are the items that each district was known for: